Choose another writer in this calendar:

 Our Man in Havanna (1958) was finished after a journey to Cuba, but Greene had the story sketched already much earlier.
 On one trip he asked a taxi driver to buy him a little cocaine and got boracic powder.
 The novel was made into a film in 1959, directed by Carol Reed.
 During the filming Greene met Ernest Hemingway, and was invited to his house for drinks.
 The Comedians depicted Papa Doc Duvalier's repressive rule in Haiti, and the novel The Honorary Consul (1973), which the author himself preferred to all his others, was a hostage drama set in Paraguay.
 The Human Factor (1978) stayed on the New York Times bestseller list for six months.
 In the story an agent falls in love with a black woman during an assignment in South Africa.
 The book did not satisfy Greene and he planned to leave it in a drawer – it hung "like a dead albatross" around his neck.
 Interested to hear what his friend Kim Philby thought of it he sent a copy to Moscow, but denied that his double agent Maurice Castle was based on Philby.
 Travels with My Aunt (1969), which was filmed by George Cukor, took the reader on a journey round the world with an odd couple, a retired short-sighted bank manager and his temperamental Aunt Augusta, whose two big front teeth gives her "a vital Neanderthal air."

-Note: Another Graham Greene is a Native American who was nominated for the Academy Award as Best Supporting Actor for Dances With Wolves (1990) - See also: Lennart Meri, Eric Ambler - For further reading: The Language of Ethics and Community in Graham Greene's Fiction by Paula Martín Salván (2015); Adapting Graham Greene by Richard J. Hand and Andrew Purssell (2015); The Man Within My Head: Graham Greene, My Father and Me by Pico Iyer (2012); Dangerous Edges of Graham Greene: Journeys with Saints and Sinners, edited by Dermot Gilvary & Darren J. N. Middleton (2011); The Life of Graham Greene.
+Note: Another Graham Greene is a Native American who was nominated for the Academy Award as Best Supporting Actor for Dances With Wolves (1990) - See also: Lennart Meri, Eric Ambler - For further reading: Russian Roulette: The Life and Times of Graham Greene by Richard Greene (2020); The Language of Ethics and Community in Graham Greene's Fiction by Paula Martín Salván (2015); Adapting Graham Greene by Richard J. Hand and Andrew Purssell (2015); The Man Within My Head: Graham Greene, My Father and Me by Pico Iyer (2012); The Life of Graham Greene.
 Vol. 3: 1955-1991 by Norman Sherry (2004); The Third Man by Rob White (2003); Graham Greene's Conradian Masterplot by Robert Pendleton (1995); The Life of Graham Greene.
 Vol. 2: 1939-1955 by Norman Sherry (1994); Graham Greene: The Man Within by Michael Shelden (1994); Graham Greene: Man of Paradox, ed. by A.F.
 Cassis (1994); Graham Greene: The Enemy Within by Michael Shelden (1994); Conversations with Graham Greene, ed. by Henry J. Donaghy (1992); Graham Greene: A Study of the Short Fiction by Richard Kelly (1992); Graham Greene: A Revaluation, ed. by Jeffrey Meyers (1990); The Life of Graham Greene.
 Vol. 1: 1904-1939 by Vincent Sherry (1989); A Reader's Guide to Graham Greene by Paul O'Prey (1988); Graham Greene by Richard Kelley (1985); Saints, Sins, and Comedians by Roger Sharrock (1984); The Other Man by Marie Francoise Allain (1983); Graham Greene, ed. by Samuel Hynes (1973); Graham Greene by David Lodge (1966); The Labyrinthe Ways of Graham Greene by Francis Leo Kunkel (1960); Graham Greene and the Heart of the Matter by Marie Mesnet (1954) - Other film adaptations: Went the Day Well?, dir. by Alberto Cavalcanti (1942); Across the Bridge, dir. by Ken Annakin (1957); tv adaptations (British TV, 1975) of short stories by Graham Greene, under the title Shades of Greene